JetBrains/kotlin-native/MULTIPLATFORM.md

         ├── android/
         └── ios/

+As said above, [Gradle](https://gradle.org/) is the main build system for Kotlin thus our project will use it.

+To install Gradle refer to [this instruction](https://gradle.org/install/).
+Despite the fact that you can use the local Gradle installation for building the project, it's recommended to use the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) instead.
+To create the wrapper, install Gradle as described above and execute `gradle wrapper` in the root directory of the project.
+After that you can use `./gradlew` to run the build instead of using your local Gradle installation.

+Once the wrapper is created we need to describe the project structure in Gradle terms.
+To do this, create a `settings.gradle` file in the root directory of the project and put the following snippet into it:

+    include ':greeting'
+    include ':greeting:common'
+    include ':greeting:android'
+    include ':greeting:ios'

+Here we declare all subprojects for our `greeting` multiplatform library.
+All other multiplatform libraries included in the project also must be declared here.

+Note that both iOS and Android applications are not included in the root Gradle build.
+They are represented by independent builds which are managed by specific IDEs (Android Studio and XCode).
+Such an approach makes work with these builds easier from these IDEs.

+As for IDE for other parts of the project, IntelliJ IDEA is recommended to be used.

+> Note: Kotlin/Native is not supported by IntelliJ IDEA so the only IDE to develop Kotlin/Native subprojects is CLion.
+But at the moment CLion has no Gradle integration.
+As a workaround you can create a CLion Cmake project from a Kotlin/Native Gradle one.
+Just run the `generateCMake` task for this project.

+As the final step create empty `build.gradle` files in the root directory of the project in all subprojects included in `settings.gradle`.
+After all these actions the project structure will be the following (files generated by the Gradle wrapper are not shown):

+    application/
+    ├── androidApp/
+    ├── iosApp/
+    ├── greeting/
+    │   ├── android/
+    │   │   └── build.gradle
+    │   ├── common/
+    │   │   └── build.gradle
+    │   ├── ios/
+    │   |   └── build.gradle
+    |   └── build.gradle
+    ├── build.gradle
+    └── settings.gradle

-Now we have a basic structure of the multiplatform application and can proceed to implementing of the multiplatform library.
+Now we have a basic structure of the project and can proceed to implementing of the multiplatform library.

-**TODO: Some words about Gradle. + the Note paragraph in the next section should be here.**

 ### 2. Multiplatform library

-*Note: It's highly recommended to use [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) to run the build.
-To create the wrapper, just execute `gradle wrapper` in the `greeting` directory.
-After that you can use `./gradlew` to run the build instead of using your local Gradle installation.*

-The multiplatform library is build using Gradle so the first thing we need to do is to specify the structure of the project.
-To do this, create `settings.gradle` and declare in it all the subprojects:

-    include ':common'
-    include ':android'
-    include ':ios'

-Now Gradle knows how our library is organized and can work with it.
-Let's write some code and build logic.
-Create `build.gradle` in the `greeting` directory and add into it the following snippet:
+We need to add buildscript dependencies to be able to use Kotlin plugins for Gradle in our build.
+Open `build.gradle` in the `greeting` directory and put into it the following snippet:

     // Set up a buildscript dependency on the Kotlin plugin. buildscript {